So you’re looking for the best condenser dryer?

 You need to clean the filter regularly, but you’re only human so sometimes you forget.
 Luckily the indicator will tell you when you need to get the filter cleaned.

-The refresh setting was also good, it’s a short 20-minute cycle to freshen up clean clothes.
-So if it’s been worn once or sitting in the cupboard a long time you can give it a quick spin to clean it up and make it wearable again.
+The refreshing setting was also good, it’s a short 20-minute cycle to freshen up clean clothes.
+So if it’s been worn once or sitting in the cupboard for a long time you can give it a quick spin to clean it up and make it wearable again.

 Overall, a nice little tumble dryer great for occasional use.